weinsteinlab/ECpH-MD/README.md

 ----
 # Job Submission
 To submit job (on Slurm submission node) execute `./submit_job.sh`.
 Note: do NOT `sbatch submit_job`.
 Specifically, this is just a simple bash script (not a Slurm job script) that submits all jobs to Slurm.
-It's quite light-weight and should run/finish instantly.
+It's quite lightweight and should run/finish instantly.

 -----
 # File Descriptions